First World Nomad Games – History Sets Foot in Cholpon Ata

 The audience at Cholpon Ata hippodrome, many wearing the kolpok (traditional Kyrgyz felt hat)

-Yesterday, the press office of the racecourse told us to show up this morning at 8 am to have our accreditation.
-We wake up at dawn and go, but we are faced with an array of soldiers that prevent the passage.
-We try to explain that we have an appointment but no way.
+Yesterday, the racecourse’s press office told us to show up this morning at 8 am to get our accreditation.
+We wake up at dawn and go, but we are confronted by an array of soldiers who prevent our passage.
+We tried to explain that we had an appointment, but no way.

-Nobody knows anything about the program, so we go for a walk around the town and visit all of the guesthouses looking for a cheaper place and we find it right next to yesterday’s one, half the price, has a beautiful garden, kitchen, and the wi-fi works.
+Nobody knows anything about the program, so we go for a walk around town and visit all the guesthouses looking for a cheaper place, and we find it right next to yesterday’s one, half the price, with a beautiful garden, a kitchen, and wi-fi that works.

 The opening ceremony